 At 1st level, you have a particular method of dispatching your foes that you prefer.
 Pick any one of the following options.
 You cannot take a Fighting Style more than once, even if you get to pick another later.

-Every even-numbered level, you can increase one of your Ability Scores by .5.
+Every even-numbered Warrior level, you can increase one of your Ability Scores by .5.
 You cannot increase an ability score beyond 5 via this feature.

 Starting at 2nd level, twice between rests, you can use 3 seconds (independent of your DEX) to regain 1d10 + your CON score Health.
 You can do this four times between rests at 11th level.